jntran08/AnalysisonCOVID19OOP/README.md

 # Data Structure Projects
 Data Structure Projects

-Project 1: Covid 19 Classes
+Project 1: Covid 19 Dataset in OOP
 The goal of this project is to:

 (1)	Learn to create class structure in C++